CTCycle/XREPORT-radiological-reports-generator/README.md

 **4) Generate radiological reports:** use the pretrained transformer decoder from a model checkpoint to generate radiological reports starting from an input image.
 This option executes *inference/report_generator.py*.

-**5) Setup and Maintenance:** execute optional commands such as *Install project into environment* to run the developer model project installation, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.
+**5) Setup and Maintenance:** execute optional commands such as *Install project into environment* to reinstall the project within your environment, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.

 **6) Exit:** close the program immediately